Suburb overview

 Rental Yield

-Weak cash flow: $165/week rent covers only 35% of the $2,060/month median mortgage — a $1,345/month gap that must be funded from other income.
-This suburb is a capital-growth play, not a yield play.
+Weak cash flow at the 2021 Census: $165/week rent covered only 35% of the $2,060/month median mortgage — a $1,345/month gap funded from other income.
+On the Census snapshot this reads as a capital-growth play, not a yield play; verify current rents before deciding.

 ⚠️